flimlib/flimlib/README.txt

 works with single, double and triple exponential models, as well as stretched exponential.

-The code is written in C89 compatible C and is threadsafe for fitting multiple pixels concurrently.
+The code is written in C89 compatible C and is thread safe for fitting multiple pixels concurrently.
 Several files are provided as wrappers to call this library from Java code:  EcfWrapper.c and .h provide a subset of function calls used by SLIM Plugin, these may be invoked directly from Java using JNA.
 In